mojtaba-peyrovi/laravel-app-api/README.md

 in order to get around this error we need to manually specify in Seller model that the table name is user. like this: protected $table = 'users';
 we also do this for buyers.
 - we can run the migration and seeder two ways : 1) php artisan migrate:refresh    and then     php artisan db:seed     or 2) php artisan migrate:refresh  --seed

+## part 11:
+---
+- when we want to make index method in controller for api instead of returning view, we should return a response as json. like this: public function index()
+    {
+        $users = User::all();
+        return response()->json(['data'=> $user], 200);
+    }
+200 is the response code saying everything is working as expected. we could also say return $users but it would return the collection without the structure.

+## part 12,13:
+ ---
+a useful method:  isDirty(array|string|null $attributes = null) Determines if the model or given attribute(s) have been modified.